 C. Data Processing Agreement [DELETED – NOT APPLICABLE FOR SMART FILTRATION SUITE]

 In the event of discrepancies, the Sections take precedence in the order in which they are listed above.

 A Specific Service Terms for Smart Filtration Suite

 1. Scope of Digital Service

 1.1 SFS is described here: www.smartfiltrationsuite.com.

 1.2 SFS has two modules; one for MF/UF and another for NF/RO membrane systems (see below).
-Both modules can be installed in new, as well as existing, membrane filtration systems, provided that the systems satisfy the minimum requirements for SFS installation, as outlined in the Installation Questionnaire.
+Both modules can be installed in new, as well as existing, membrane filtration systems.

-a) MF/UF: SFS controls the hydraulic aspects of MF/UF systems (backwash initiation, backwash duration, chemical cleaning initiation, and, optionally, net flow management).
+a) MF/UF: SFS controls the hydraulic aspects of MF/UF systems (backwash initiation, backwash duration, chemical cleaning initiation, net flow management).

 b) NF/RO: SFS optimizes the dosing of antiscalants, following trends of corrected net driving pressures for optimizing energy use and cleaning cycles.